Skip to main content

 Variable NameTypeDefault ValueDescription

-api_keystring""API Key for migrated instances
+api_keystring""API Key for migrated instances.

-aws_access_key_idstring""AWS account access key
+access_key_idstring""AWS account access key.

-aws_regionstring"us-east-1"AWS region for resource deployment
+regionstring"us-east-1"AWS region for resource deployment.

-aws_secret_access_keystring""AWS account secret key
+secret_access_keystring""AWS account secret key.

-azslist(string)nullAvailability zones for subnet creation
+azslist(string)nullAvailability zones for subnet creation .

-chart_namestring"qrvey"Name of the chart to deploy
+chart_namestring"qrvey"Name of the chart to deploy.

-chart_valueslist(object)[]Chart values (name, value, type)
+chart_valueslist(object)[]Chart values (name, value, type).

-create_vpc_endpointsbooltrueWhether to create VPC endpoints
+create_vpc_endpointsbooltrueWhether to create VPC endpoints.

 customer_infoobject{}Required.
 An object containing customer information.

-deployment_idstring""Deployment ID (for migrations)
+deployment_idstring""Deployment ID (for migrations).

-dns_zone_namestring""DNS zone name
+dns_zone_namestring""DNS zone name.

-elasticsearchobject{}Existing Elasticsearch engine data (host, auth_user, auth_password, cluster_name, version)
+elasticsearchobject{}Existing Elasticsearch engine data (host, auth_user, auth_password, cluster_name, version).

-enable_location_servicesboolfalseEnable location services
+enable_location_servicesboolfalseEnable location services.

-enable_trinoboolfalseDeploy Trino Helm chart
+enable_trinoboolfalseDeploy Trino Helm chart.

-es_configobject{}Elasticsearch config (name, size, count, storage)
+es_configobject{}Elasticsearch configuration (name, size, count, storage).

-globalizationobject{}Globalization settings (google_client_email, google_client_private_key, etc.)
+globalizationobject{}Globalization settings (google_client_email, google_client_private_key, and so on).

 initial_admin_emailstring""Required.
 Initial admin email.

-intra_subnets_cidrslist(string)["10.110.201.0/24", "10.110.202.0/24"]Intra subnets
+intra_subnets_cidrslist(string)["10.110.201.0/24", "10.110.202.0/24"]Intra subnets.

-openai_api_keystring"sk-xxxxxxxxxxxxxxxxxxxxxx"OpenAI API key
+openai_api_keystring"sk-xxxxxxxxxxxxxxxxxxxxxx"OpenAI API key.

-postgresql_configobject{}PostgreSQL config (name, instance_class, version)
+postgresql_configobject{}PostgreSQL config (name, instance_class, version).

-private_subnets_cidrslist(string)["10.110.1.0/24", "10.110.2.0/24", "10.110.32.0/20", "10.110.48.0/20"]Private subnets
+private_subnets_cidrslist(string)["10.110.1.0/24", "10.110.2.0/24", "10.110.32.0/20", "10.110.48.0/20"]Private subnets.

-public_subnets_cidrslist(string)["10.110.101.0/24", "10.110.102.0/24"]Public subnets
+public_subnets_cidrslist(string)["10.110.101.0/24", "10.110.102.0/24"]Public subnets.

 qrvey_chart_versionstring""Required.
-Qrvey chart version
+Qrvey chart version.

-rabbitmq_service_internalbooltrueUse internal RabbitMQ service (true for ServiceIP, false for LoadBalancer)
+rabbitmq_service_internalbooltrueUse internal RabbitMQ service (true for ServiceIP, false for LoadBalancer).

 registry_keystring""Required.
 Qrvey registry key.